 Click on any of the benefits listed below for more information.

 Group health coverage is available to regular, full-time employees and their dependents through the county's self-insured plan.
 If elected, coverage becomes effective the first day of the month following the completion of 59 days of active service.
 There are two different medical plans offered by the county.
 These plans are administered by UnitedHealthcare.
-There is minimal cost to the employee for employee-only coverage. *Vision is included with the medical plan
+There is minimal cost to the employee for employee-only coverage. *

 Dental Benefits: Regular, full-time employees may elect dental coverage for themselves and/or their dependents.
 Elected coverage becomes effective the first day of the month following the completion of 59 days of active service.
 The dental plan includes orthodontia benefits.

 NOTE: Part-time employees may elect medical and dental coverage, but they assume responsibility for the entire cost of the coverage.

 Paid Time Off (PTO): Regular, full-time employees earn paid time off for active full-time service.
 Employees begin accruing PTO time from their hire date.
 They will be eligible to take accrued PTO time following the completion of six months of active service.
 The table below shows PTO hours earned based on years of service.

 |Completed Years of Service